 - Advanced fleet efficiency: Real-time mapping of vehicle locations and route optimization is improving fleet planning and utilization

 Within its in-store operations Musgraves was already using Zebra handheld computers installed and managed by VisionID.
-The devices were working well and VisionID was selected by Musgrave to help with the new project. says Cathal Murtagh, Sales Director, VisionID.
+The devices were working well and VisionID was selected by Musgrave to help with the new project. says Robert Jones, Managing Director, VisionID.

 VisionID supported Musgrave Retail Partners Ireland to deploy the Zebra MC75A EDA.
 The rugged devices provide the key features to support Musgrave applications including an integrated bar-code scanner, GPS, camera, and voice capabilities.
 Also, feedback from other users was positive as Stephen Bennett describes: Zebra